esaltzm/tower-of-hanoi/README.md

 // TO INCLUDE:
-- An embedded screenshot of the app
+- An embedded screenshot of the app\n
     // to add later
-- List of the Technologies used
+- List of the Technologies used\n
     Vanilla JavaScript - combination of HTML, CSS, and JS
-- Installation instructions
+- Installation instructions\n
     Visit hosted URL (to come later)
 - Your User stories – who are your users, what do they want and why?
     * AAU, I want to be greeted with a landing page that explains how to play the game before I continue on to play